COMPARISON

 This comparison is not about tearing that down. football-data.org is a genuinely useful project with a loyal community.
 But if you have hit its ceiling and need more leagues, deeper stats, or production-grade throughput, you need to know what your options look like.

-TheStatsAPI is a paid football-data.org alternative with 1,196 competitions, player stats, and 20+ years of historical data.
+TheStatsAPI is a paid football-data.org alternative with 80 competitions by default (up to 1,196 available on request), player stats, and 10 years of historical data.

 Quick Verdict